JoeSz/Exopite-Responsive-Displayer-WordPress-Plugin/README.md

 #### Shortcodes
 Use as `[device-name][/device-name]`, where device-name is a device from the list above.

-Eg.: for a mobile: [mobile]This text would be olny displayed on mobile devices.[/mobile]
+Eg.: for a mobile: [mobile]This text would be only displayed on mobile devices.[/mobile]

 #### Classes
 Use as `<element class="remove-[device-name]">...</element>`, where device-name is a device from the list above.